 It should be noted that, oftentimes, sportsbooks do not pay out bonuses in cash.
 Rather, users are more likely to receive site credits or free bets, which cannot be withdrawn right away.
 Those credits are similar to vouchers for, well, free bets.
 If those bonuses are used, and bettors win wagers using those credits, then they can withdraw their winnings.

 Sometimes, sports betting bonuses come with playthrough or wagering requirements for bonuses in order for users to actually withdraw their winnings.
 For example, if sportsbooks require a 10x playthrough on a $100 free bet, bettors must wager $1,000 to convert that bonus into withdrawable cash.
 Bottom line: Read the fine print on the bonuses and special offers.

 Any sports betting app that legally operates in Louisiana, or any other jurisdiction for that matter, must undergo strict scrutiny before launching.

 As in other states, Louisiana requires regulators to test all tech, perform background checks and assess the performance and legitimacy of sports betting sites.
 They also review companies’ approaches to consumer protection, such as installing safeguards for customer identities and payment methods, as well as responsible gambling.

-One of the first things to look for to determine the legitimacy and legality of a Louisiana sports betting app is to look for the official seal of the Louisiana Gaming Control Board and/or the Louisiana State Police, which will oversee and regulate commercial wagering in the state.
+One of the first things to look for to determine the legitimacy and legality of a Louisiana sports betting app is to look for the official seal of the Louisiana Gaming Control Board and/or the Louisiana State Police, which oversees and regulates commercial wagering in the state.